wking-io/elm-live/Readme.md

 (By the way, if [this issue](https://github.com/elm-lang/elm-platform/issues/100#issuecomment-155547605) is resolved by now, you can leave out `@0.15` and [drop me a PR](https://github.com/tomekwi/elm-live#fork-destination-box).)

+Note that you need *node 4.0+* to run the code natively.
+But if you’re stuck on an older version, don’t worry!
+[Rumour has it](https://github.com/tomekwi/elm-live/issues/2#issuecomment-156698732) that you can transpile the code to ES5!